eksavazquez/alvvazort/README.md

 - 🔭 I’m currently working on my [Undergraduate Thesis Project about AI][AIDRONE] for prevent forest fires
 - 🌱 I’m currently finishing my last year of Software engineering in University of Seville
+- 🧐 I'm looking for a practice in a company
 - 📫 How to reach me: alvvazort@gmail.com